ajauhri/rkt-heaps/README.md

 Running the test suite
 ----

-Test cases can be found [here](https://github.com/ajauhri/rkt-heaps/tree/master/tests), and individuals test suite can be run using:
+Test cases can be found [here](https://github.com/ajauhri/rkt-heaps/tree/master/tests), and individual test suite can be run using:

 	./rkt-heaps/tests/binomial_tests
 	./rkt-heaps/tests/binomial_helper_tests